Command Line Reference

 --graph-roc, --no-graph-roc

-Graph receiver operating characteristic curves
+Graph receiver operating characteristic (ROC) curves

 --graph-aucroll, --no-graph-aucroll

-Graph rolling areas under receiver operating characteristic curves
+Graph rolling areas under ROC curves (AUC-ROC)

 --graph-poscorr, --no-graph-poscorr